Best Anti Fog for Your Dive or Snorkel Mask

 Let’s have a look at what happens when a dive or snorkel mask fogs up.
-Basically, you have condensation occur on the inside of your mask.
-The trapped air inside the mask is humid and when it hits the colder glass of your lens it starts to condensate.
+You have condensation that occurs on the inside of your scuba diving snorkel mask.
+The trapped air inside the snorkeling mask is humid.
+When it hits the colder glass of your lens, it starts to condensate.

 Brand New Dive or Snorkel Mask

-New dive and snorkel masks have a silicone coating left on the lens.
-This coating comes from the production process and if not completely removed will pretty much guarantee that the mask fogs up.
-It won’t even matter what other anti-fog solutions you try, as long as this silicone coating is on the glass you’ll fog up.
+If you don’t remove the layer entirely, it will pretty much guarantee that the mask fogs up.
+It won’t even matter what other anti-fog solutions you try, as long as this silicone coating is on the glass you’ll experience your mask fogging up.

-The second way to get rid of the silicone coating is to burn it off.
-For that you simply run the flame of a candle or of a lighter over the lens.
-This burns the silicone off and leaves a black layer of burnt silicone.
+The second way to get rid of the silicone coating in scuba masks is to burn it off.
+For that, you run the flame of a candle or a lighter over the lens.
+The heat burns the silicone off and leaves a black layer of burnt silicone.

 You want to be very careful when you choose to use this method.
-If you’re not careful you might end up burning the silicone of the skirt and you can end up with a ruined mask.
-Also, if the lens is made of plastic then it will melt!
+If you’re not careful, you might end up burning the silicone of the skirt, and you can end up with a ruined mask.

 Used Scuba and Snorkeling Masks